brotkrueml/typo3-matomo-widgets/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::

-   The extension in version |version| supports TYPO3 v11 LTS and requires at least PHP 8.1.
-Use version 1.6 for compatibility with TYPO3 v10 and PHP 7.4 and 8.0, and version 1.4 for support of PHP 7.2 and 7.3.
+   The extension in version |version| supports TYPO3 v11 LTS and TYPO3 v12
+   and requires at least PHP 8.1.
+Use version 1.6 for compatibility with TYPO3 v10 LTS and PHP 7.4 and 8.0, and version 1.4 for support of PHP 7.2 and 7.3.

 The recommended way to install this extension is by using Composer.
 In your